apskly/digital-garden/content/developing my own digital garden system.md

 - 🌿 _Budding_ for work I’ve cleaned up and clarified
 - 🌳 _Evergreen_ for work that is reasonably complete

 The goal of this project for me is not as heavy on publishing any work, but instead learning and connecting my ideas.
-I will be utilizing the following system:
+I will be utilizing the following (still untitled) system:
 1. rough early ideas
 2. connected ideas, still developing
 3. "finished" works